-The iPhone 8 which has now been discontinued at Apple (you might still be able to find it elsewhere why stocks last) came in gold, silver and space grey and the SE is available in red (ProductRED), black and white.
+The iPhone 8 has now been discontinued.
+It came in gold, silver and space grey and the SE is available in red (ProductRED), black and white.
 In comparison, the iPhone XR and iPhone 11 have a wider range of colours in their ranges.

 - iPhone SE (2020): 4.7-inch, LCD, 1,334 x 750 pixel resolution

 - iPhone XR: 6.1-inch, LCD, 1,792 x 828 pixel resolution

 - iPhone 11: 6.1-inch, LCD, 1,792 x 828 pixel resolution